 - Personalize your follow-up emails.
 It provides a unique level of service and 86% of consumers say personalization plays a role in their purchasing decisions.

-- Suggest complimentary or similar items to ones purchased.
+- Suggest complimentary or similar items to ones purchased with dynamic product recommendations.

 - Ask for feedback on products and service.

 - Send stock availability and promotional updates related to their purchasing behavior.

 - Send invites to join a loyalty program.

 Establishing your brand as customer-first, convenient, and reliable, will go a long way toward earning a greater share of customer loyalty and lifetime value.

 Being customer-centric also means focusing on social media.
 Social networks provide platforms to easily address concerns, suggestions, and feedback.
 Facebook messenger is a great tool to use to live chat with customers on a network where they’re spending even more time than usual.
 Since social distancing began, Facebook has seen a 27%. uptick in its number of daily users.

 By diversifying your customer interactions with conversational and interactive tools, you can give your audience the experience that they want.
 Even during periods of stability, it is a good idea for brands to open up conversational channels to encourage a two-way dialogue.